yisuses/dirdamrealm/README.md

 The `.test.js` / `.spec.js` files (or the `__tests__` folders) can be located at any depth under the `src` top level folder in every package.

 We recommend to put the test files next to the code they are testing so that relative imports appear shorter.
 For example, if `App.test.js` and `App.js` are in the same folder, the test just needs to `import App from './App'` instead of a long relative path.
-Colocation also helps find tests more quickly in larger projects.
+This also helps find tests more quickly in larger projects.

 ### Command Line Interface

 When you run `yarn test:watch`, Jest will launch in the watch mode.
-Every time you save a file, it will re-run the tests, just like `yarn start` recompiles the code.
+Every time you save a file, it will re-run the tests, just like `yarn start` rebuilds the code.

 The watcher includes an interactive command-line interface with the ability to run all tests, or focus on a search pattern.
 It is designed this way so that you can keep it open and enjoy fast re-runs.
 You can learn the commands from the “Watch Usage” note that the watcher prints after every run: